Skip to main content

-Elicitation allows MCP servers to request structured input from users during tool execution.
-Instead of requiring all inputs upfront, servers can interactively ask users for information as needed - like prompting for missing parameters, requesting clarification, or gathering additional context.
+New in version 2.10.0 Use this when you need to respond to server requests for user input during tool execution.
+Elicitation allows MCP servers to request structured input from users during operations.
+Instead of requiring all inputs upfront, servers can interactively ask for missing parameters, request clarification, or gather additional context.

 from fastmcp import Client